Information for term Teach in Spain Short Term

 Job DescriptionClick to Open

 You'll work at a public school as an English Language and Culture Assistant, a role that is part of a nationwide initiative.
-As a native English speaker, you will be assisting classes or small groups of students in order to develop their listening and conversational skills, as well as their understanding of North American culture.
+As a native English speaker, you will be assisting classes or small groups of students in order toto develop their listening and conversational skills, as well as facilitating cultural exchange.
 In many schools, you'll also teach English to members of the school staff.
 If you are placed in a bilingual school you may facilitate English conversational activities in subjects such as science, art, and history.

 Exact responsibilities of Language and Culture Assistants vary according to each individual school.
 However, you won’t be left alone with an entire class of students, nor will you be responsible for grading, discipline, or the independent supervision of students.